hylang/hy/docs/language/api.rst

 unpack-iterable, unpack-mapping
 -------------------------------

+(Also known as the splat operator, star operator, argument expansion, argument explosion, argument gathering, and varargs, among others...)

 ``unpack-iterable`` and ``unpack-mapping`` allow an iterable or mapping object (respectively) to provide positional or keywords arguments (respectively) to a function.